-Loss ratios for this segment were 86.7%, 83.9% and 80.0% in 2012, 2011 and 2010, respectively.
-The increase in the loss ratio in 2012 was due to unfavorable claims experience, primarily from UK critical illness and mortality coverages.
-The increase in the loss ratio in 2011 was due to unfavorable claims experience, primarily in South Africa, Mexico and the UAE.
+Loss ratios for this segment were 87.1%, 86.7% and 83.9% in 2013, 2012 and 2011, respectively.
+The increases in the loss ratios in 2013 and 2012 were due to unfavorable claims experience, primarily from UK critical illness and mortality coverages.
 Although reasonably predictable over a period of years, claims experience is typically volatile over shorter periods.
 Management views recent experience as normal volatility that is inherent in the business.